m2mlight/m2mData/README.md

 The m2mData Arduino Library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight.

-These are the five functions in the m2mData library:
+These are the five functions in the m2mData library, used when arduino is connected to Internet:

 a) Sensors